Depth-dependent magnetic crossover in a room-temperature skyrmion-hosting multilayer

-Despite the predictions from micromagnetics being consistent with circular dichroic resonant elastic x-ray scattering (CD-REXS) measurements~\cite{sm,Gerrit_REXS_Physique_08,Winding_Natcommun_17} of the system~\cite{CDREXS2017, DER_skyrmion_18, Depth_profile_18, li2019anatomy}, a direct measurement of the depth-resolved magnetic environment in the stack has hitherto been lacking.
-Here we provide these measurements through an investigation of depth-dependent magnetism in the multilayer Ta/[CoFeB/MgO/Ta]$_{16}$ using low-energy muon-spin relaxation (LE-\musr) \cite{blundell2021muon,prokscha2008new,morenzoni2000low}.
-Previous work~\cite{lancaster2015transverse,franke2018magnetic,hicken2020magnetism,hicken2021megahertz} has shown that bulk \musr~\cite{blundell1999spin,blundell2021muon} is a useful tool in the study of skyrmion systems and their dynamics, while LE-\musr\ has probed depth-dependent magnetism at interfaces~\cite{krieger2019} and the behavior of superconducting~\cite{suter2011} and magnetic~\cite{boris2011} superlattices.
+Despite the predictions from micromagnetic simulations of Ta/CoFeB/MgO multilayer stacks being consistent with the CD-REXS measurements, a direct study of the depth-resolved magnetic environment in the stack has hitherto been lacking.
+Here we provide these measurements through an investigation of depth-dependent magnetism in the multilayer $[$Ta(2)/CoFeB(1.5)/MgO(2)$]_{16}$/Ta(5) (thicknesses in nm) using low-energy muon-spin rotation (LE-\musr)~\cite{blundell2021muon,prokscha2008new,morenzoni2000low}.
+Previous work~\cite{lancaster2015transverse,franke2018magnetic,hicken2020magnetism,hicken2021megahertz} has shown that bulk \musr~\cite{blundell1999spin,blundell2021muon} is a useful tool in the study of skyrmion systems and their dynamics, while LE-\musr\ has probed depth-dependent magnetism at interfaces~\cite{krieger2019topology} and the behavior of superconducting~\cite{suter2011} and magnetic~\cite{boris2011} superlattices.
 However, these studies do not address the evolution of the properties with depth within a repeating structure.
-Combining our measurements on Ta/[CoFeB/MgO/Ta]$_{16}$ with energy-resolved CD-REXS, we show here how the domain-wall angle and magnetic structure varies with depth, and reveal a crossover in magnetic properties taking place around layer 6 in the stack.
+Combining our measurements on $[$Ta(2)/CoFeB(1.5)/MgO(2)$]_{16}$ with energy-resolved CD-REXS, and interpreting them with support from micromagnetic simulations, we show here how the domain-wall angle and magnetic structure varies with depth, and reveal a crossover in magnetic properties as a function of depth.

-In this system, alternating non-magnetic spacers establish a pronounced dipole-dipole interaction among the CoFeB layers, leading to a unique hybrid three-dimensional (3D) domain wall configuration with a Bloch layer that is located in the middle of the stack~\cite{Fert_hybrid_[Ir/Co/Pt]n_REXS_Sciadv_18,li2019anatomy}.
-The helicity angle $\chi$, which describes the character of domain walls as well as skyrmions, continuously rotates between the two extremes throughout the stack, with a characteristic profile $\chi(z)$, where $z$ is the depth into the sample.
-In this case, the top CoFeB layer favors a N\'eel-type domain wall with a helicity angle of $\chi = 180^\circ$, while the middle layer that hosts the Bloch point exhibits a Bloch-type domain wall with $\chi=\pm 90^\circ$.
-The bottom layer is again of \neel-type, but with $\chi = 0^\circ$~\cite{li2019anatomy,CoTb_PRL_21}.
-Introducing interfacial DMI moves the Bloch configuration in $z$~\cite{Fert_hybrid_[Ir/Co/Pt]n_REXS_Sciadv_18,li2019anatomy}.
-In nonzero external magnetic fields, a similar 3D magnetization characteristic is also expected for skyrmions.